pffy/pinyinbase/README.md

 # Pinyinbase

-**Pinyinbase** is a truly free, libre and open source Chinese-English dictionary compiled using bilingual glossaries in backwards-compatible CEDICT files.
+**Pinyinbase** is a truly free, libre and open source Chinese-English dictionary that comprises bilingual glossaries in backwards-compatible CEDICT files.

 # Overview